508-dev/englishvehiclestw/src/content/service/renting.md

 No charge for these services, and no, we don't get kick-backs from rental agencies.
-We offer this service for free because it was one of our biggest headaches when some of us moved to Taiwan, and also becuase it costs us very little time or effort to help out others in this area.
+We offer this service for free because it was one of our biggest headaches when some of us moved to Taiwan, and also because it costs us very little time or effort to help out others in this area.

 Give us a call or [send us a message](/about/contact)!